 - It involves lots of community participation using things like questionnaires, meetings, discussions and events.

 - It results in a credible action plan, based on in-depth consultation.

 - The action plan sets out how local problems and issues can be tackled.
 This includes actions which the community can deal with themselves, and actions which they need to address in partnership with local authorities or other agencies.

 Community-Led Plans can cover anything which the community thinks is important.
-However in areas where local people have a specific interest in spatial planning, for example, where buildings should go and what they look like, or where open spaces should be protected, they could consider Neighbourhood Planning.
+In areas where local people have a specific interest in spatial planning, for example: where buildings should go and what they look like, or where open spaces should be protected - they could consider Neighbourhood Planning.
 Both processes involve widespread community consultation, and a Community-Led Plan can form a good foundation for a Neighbourhood Plan.
 Cambridgeshire ACRE and Greater Cambridge Shared Planning can provide support and advice on Neighbourhood Planning and other options available to communities [PDF].